thomaswinkler/c8y-session-1password/README.md

 ### Optional Fields

 Currently, only `tenant` field is supported as an optional field.
-If configured in the 1Password item, it's value will be passed as teant id to `go-c8y-cli`.
+If configured in the 1Password item, it's value will be passed as tenant id to `go-c8y-cli`.
 As `go-c8y-cli` determines the tenant id automatically, this is only needed if you really want to override the tenant id.

 ### Summary and Troubleshooting